 A hidden file is often hidden because it contains information essential to the operation of the operating system or a program.
-They are hidden to prevent accidental deletion by a user, which can adversely affect a software program's performance and usage.
+They are hidden to prevent accidental deletion by a user, which can adversely affect a program's performance and usage.
 If you still want to delete a hidden file knowing why it may be hidden, below are the steps you can follow to delete hidden files.

 Show hidden files in Windows

-In Windows and most operating systems to delete a hidden file you must have show hidden files enabled to know the file exists.
+In Windows and most operating systems, to delete a hidden file, you must have Show hidden files enabled to know the file exists.
 Without being able to see the file, it cannot be deleted.
-In Windows, when show hidden files are enabled any hidden icon will appear as a faint or ghost icon.
+In Windows, when Show hidden files is enabled, any hidden icon appears as a faint or ghost icon.

-Once hidden icons are visible you can delete a hidden files like any other file on the computer.
-For example, in the above listing, there are three files, the "hidden.txt" is the hidden file and as can be seen is much lighter than the other two files.
-If you were to select this file and press the delete key that file would be deleted.
+Once hidden icons are visible, you can delete a hidden file like any other file on the computer.
+For example, picture above, there are three files; "hidden.txt" is the hidden file as it's lighter than the other two files.
+If you select this file and press Delete key, that file is deleted.

 Show hidden files in the Windows command line

-From the Windows command line or any MS-DOS prompt you can show hidden files by using the attrib command.
-To display all files including hidden files type "attrib" and press enter to return results similar to the example below.
+From the Windows command line or any MS-DOS prompt, you can show hidden files using the attrib command.
+To display all files including hidden files, type attrib and press Enter to return results similar to the example below.

 A H C:\hidden.txt

-Any hidden file have a "H" file attribute next to it.
-In the above example, "hidden.txt" is the hidden file.
-Before that file can be seen and deleted, unhide the file by typing the below command.
+Any hidden file has an "H" file attribute next to it.
+In the example above, "hidden.txt" is the hidden file.
+Before that file can be deleted, unhide the file by typing the following command.

 attrib -h hidden.txt